Preparatory Works Reunited for the First Time in Their History

 Comments Salomon, “Tiepolo in Milan is the latest in a series of exhibitions at the Frick to focus on outstanding Italian artists.
 It follows in the footsteps of Canova’s George Washington, which brought to life Canova’s lost eighteenth-century masterpiece, his only American commission.
 By bringing together the preparatory works for these great masterpieces, we are able to tell incredible stories that are in danger of being forgotten.”

 Of the preparatory works that survive from the Archinto commission, three painted sketches on canvas provide the most important evidence about the lost frescoes: Triumph of Arts and Sciences (Museu Nacional de Arte Antiga, Lisbon), Apollo and Phaëton (Los Angeles County Museum of Art), and the Frick’s Perseus and Andromeda.
-These works will be joined by the only known drawings by Tiepolo related to the frescoes in Milan: one from The British Museum, London, a second from the Civico Museo Sartorio in Trieste, and a third from the Finnish National Gallery, Sinebrychoff Art Museum in Helsinki.
+These works will be joined by the only known drawings by Tiepolo related to the frescoes in Milan: one from the Civico Museo Sartorio in Trieste, and the second from the Finnish National Gallery, Sinebrychoff Art Museum in Helsinki.
 Additionally, the show will feature two Tiepolo oil sketches—from the Akademie der bildenden Künste in Vienna and The Bowes Museum in Barnard Castle, England— that represent the myth of Phaëton and have been connected by scholars to the Archinto cycle.

 The Archinto family, one of the most prominent in Milan, was celebrated for its intellectual pursuits.
 Carlo, in particular, was known for his interest in the arts and sciences, specifically mathematics and philosophy, and had assembled the most important private library in the city.
 The decoration of his palace and Tiepolo’s frescoes were very much part of the Archinto family’s intellectual aspirations and interests.
 The additional ceilings painted for the commission were Juno, Fortune, and Venus and Nobility.
 Together, these five mythological and allegorical scenes decorated several of the grandest rooms of the palace and were probably executed to celebrate the wedding of Carlo’s son Filippo and Giulia Borromeo, which took place in April 1731.
 The frescoes were praised by a number of sources soon after they were painted, including Serviliano Latuada, who remarked on their beauty in his 1737 guidebook to Milan, Descrizione di Milano.

 An exhibition catalogue published by The Frick Collection in association with Paul Holberton Publishing will accompany the show.
 Included will be essays about Tiepolo’s work in Palazzo Archinto (Xavier F. Salomon), the architectural history of the palace (Alessandra Kluzer), the role of the Archinto frescoes in Tiepolo’s career (Andrea Tomezzoli), and the intellectual world of the Archinto family (Denis Ton).
-Major support for the exhibition is provided by an anonymous gift in memory of Melvin R. Seiden.
-Additional funding is generously provided by Julie and David Tobey, an anonymous gift in memory of Charles Ryskamp, Mr. and Mrs. Hubert L. Goldschmidt, and The Krugman Family Foundation.
+Major support for the exhibition is provided by an anonymous gift in memory of Melvin R. Seiden and by Margot and Jerry Bogert.
+Additional funding is generously provided by the David L. Klein, Jr. Foundation, Julie and David Tobey, an anonymous gift in memory of Charles Ryskamp, Dr. Tai-Heng Cheng and Cole Harrell, Mr. and Mrs. Hubert L. Goldschmidt, and The Krugman Family Foundation.

 Open six days a week: 10:00 a.m. to 6:00 p.m. on Tuesdays through Saturdays; 11:00 a.m. to 5:00 p.m. on Sundays.
 Closed Mondays, New Year’s Day, Independence Day, Thanksgiving, and Christmas Day.
 Limited hours (11:00 a.m. to 5:00 p.m.) on Lincoln’s Birthday, Election Day, and Veterans Day.